Random matrices: Random matrix models

 A random matrix is a matrix whose elements are randomly distributed.
-A random matrix model is characterized by a matrix ensemble $E$, and a (not necessarily normalized) probability measure $d\mu(M)$ for $M\in E$, called the random matrix law.
-The \textbf{partition function} or matrix integral is then defined as
+A random matrix model is characterized by \begin{itemize} \item a matrix ensemble $E$, \item an event set, which is the set of measurable subsets of $E$, \item a \textbf{measure} $d\mu(M)$ for $M\in E$, also called the random matrix law. \end{itemize} In most cases of interest, and in all what follows, $E$ is a closed subset of $M_N(\mathbb C)$.
+The event set is the Borel event set, i.e. the sigma algebra generated by open subsets of $E$ by taking unions, intersections, and complements.